 Santa Maria Della Salute

 Santa Maria Della Salute or Saint Mary of Health plays such a vital part in the history and culture of Venice.
 The church was built in 1631 as an offering to protect Venice from a plague that had dramatically ravaged the population.
 The Venetian Republic wanted to dedicate the church to Our Lady of Health.
 Each year on November 21st Venetians go to Santa Maria Della Salute to celebrate the end of the plague and to pray for good health for their families by lighting a candle at the church.
-The church is designed in a baroque style and its large beautiful dome became an important addition to the landscape of Venice as made evident in many paintings of Venice.
+This church in Venice is designed in a baroque style and its large beautiful dome became an important addition to the landscape of Venice as made evident in many paintings of Venice.
 In the building, you can find works from foreign and local artists including Turner and Canaletto.

 The Church of Redentore

 Il Redentore or Church of the Most Holy Redeemer was built to give thanksgiving for the city surviving a terrible plague that devasted the city in 1576.
-The Church was designed by Andera Palladio in a renaissance style and completed construction in 1592.
+The church was designed by Andera Palladio in a renaissance style and completed construction in 1592.
 What many experts consider one of Palladio’s great designs can be seen on the exterior of the church, a dome with a statue of the Redeemer on top of the dome.
 The church sits on the island of Giudecca and is celebrated on the Feast of the Redeemer every July where Venetians celebrate the end of the plague in 1576 with huge fireworks.
 The interior of the church includes loads of wonderful artwork from the renaissance period and baroque periods.
 It also includes works from the Venetian school and the workshop of Tintoretto.

 Santa Maria Gloriosa dei Frari

 This wonderful basilica is located in San Polo in the Campo Dei Frari.
 This Franciscan church started building in 1250 and was completed in 1338.
 The later aspects of the church were not finished until 1516.
 The church was built in the Venetian Gothic style and includes the second largest bell tower in Venice.
-The church includes two beautiful historic organs that were restored in the 1960s.
+This church in Venice includes two beautiful historic organs that were restored in the 1960s.
 These working organs date back to the 1700s and in 2018 the organs were used again.
 Inside the church, you will find works from the renaissance period by Giovanni Bellini and Donatello.

 The Basilica di San Pietro di Castello

-Another church we like off the normal tourist radar is the basilica of San Pietro di Castello.
+Another church in Venice we like off the normal tourist radar is the basilica of San Pietro di Castello.
 This church is located in the Castello area which is one of the last truly Venetian residential areas and sits right on the edge of the Venetian lagoon across from the island of Certosa.
 The church was the main cathedral for Venice from 1451- 1807 until it was later changed to the more popular state church of San Marco.
 The church’s façade and interior were designed by Andrea Palladio as one of his first commissions.
 The church also includes a bell tower that is leaning.